pkgjs/wiby/USAGE.md

   --dependent           URL of a dependent                              [string] --pull-request, --pr  Raise a draft PR in addition to creating a branch
                                                                        [boolean]
-  --config              Path to the configuration file.
+  --sha                 Test against a specific commit or branch        [string] --config              Path to the configuration file.
 By default it will try
                         to load the configuration from the first file it finds in the current working directory: `.wiby.json`,